bluescarni/piranha/doc/kronecker_monomial.rst

    .. cpp:function:: template <piranha::KEncodableIterator<T> It> explicit kronecker_monomial(It begin, std::size_t size)
    .. cpp:function:: template <piranha::KEncodableForwardIterator<T> It> explicit kronecker_monomial(It begin, It end)
    .. cpp:function:: template <piranha::KEncodableForwardRange<T> R> explicit kronecker_monomial(R &&r)
-   .. cpp:function:: template <piranha::SafelyConvertible<T> U> explicit kronecker_monomial(std::initializer_list<U> list)
+   .. cpp:function:: template <piranha::SafelyCastable<T> U> explicit kronecker_monomial(std::initializer_list<U> list)

       Constructors from ranges and ``std::initializer_list``.

-      These constructors will initialise a :cpp:class:`~piranha::kronecker_monomial` whose internal value will be computed from the Kronecker codification, via one of the overloads of :cpp:func:`piranha::k_encode()`, of the values contained in the input ranges.
+      These constructors will initialise a :cpp:class:`~piranha::kronecker_monomial` whose internal value will be computed from the Kronecker codification of the values contained in the input ranges via one of the overloads of :cpp:func:`piranha::k_encode()`.

       Example: